-Described below are all transactions occurring since January 1, 2019 to which we were a party and in which (i) the amounts involved exceeded or will exceed \$120,000, and (ii) a director, executive officer, holder of more than 5% of our outstanding ordinary shares, or any member of such person's immediate family had or will have a direct or indirect material interest, other than the equity and other compensation agreements that are described under "Executive Compensation" and "Director Compensation."
+Described below are all transactions occurring since January 1, 2020 to which we were a party and in which (i) the amounts involved exceeded or will exceed the lesser of \$120,000 or 1% of the average of our total assets at year-end for the last two completed fiscal years, and (ii) a director, executive officer, holder of more than 5% of our outstanding ordinary shares, or any member of such person's immediate family had or will have a direct or indirect material interest, other than the equity and other compensation agreements that are described under "Executive Compensation" and "Director Compensation."
 We believe the terms obtained or consideration that we paid or received, as applicable, in connection with the transactions described below were comparable to terms available or the amounts that would be paid or received, as applicable, in arm's-length transactions with unrelated third parties.